GroomYourSpecs/GroomYourSpecs_ReplicationPackage/literature_review/README.md

 ```
 .
 |---literature_review.xlsx: Studies collected from the literature review
-|---search_process.pdf: Document detailing the operators to search the studies.
+|---search_process.pdf: Document detailing the operators to search the studies
 ```